All Episodes

 All right, we continue now.

-Our preview of tonight's state of the union address.
+Our preview of tonight's State of the Union address.

 We continue with Roger Severino and Kurt Mills is with us.

-It's gonna be interesting to me.
+It's going to be interesting to me.

 I'm not expecting a lot out of tonight.

-I am expecting a lot of lies, Roger, because I don't think he has a platform that he can run on, and I've been pointing that out in in poll after poll after poll.
+I am expecting a lot of lies, Roger, because I don't think he has a platform that he can run on.

-Uh helping African Americans, same issue.
+Helping African Americans, same issue.

 The economy, same thing.